 - Tests of sensation, thinking and reasoning (cognitive function), and motor function

 - Newer methods that test brain metabolism or protein deposits may better allow for more accurate diagnosis in the future

-A brain biopsy is the only test that can confirm the diagnosis.
+A brain biopsy is the only test that can confirm the diagnosis, although usually never recommended.

 There is no specific treatment for FTD.
 Medicines may help manage mood swings.

 Sometimes, people with FTD take the same medicines used to treat other types of dementia.